zX3no/Omnia/README.md

 ### JavaScript

 I would say JavaScript syntax is about as complicated as Rust.
-Install Node and setting up dependencies was easy.
+Installing Node and setting up dependencies was easy.

 It's okay.